 Take a garbage bag with you when you start to clean and throw away any trash you find in the room.
 Then throw away the clutter or bag it up to be donated.

 There is just no way around it, if you have kids or live in a place for several years, the amount of stuff you own is going to build up.
+This article is only a few of many house cleaning tips for busy moms.

 The accumulation of too much stuff can make your house look messy and can make you feel defeated.